 Clayton County’s pro-business environment thrives on a multitude of incentives for businesses.

 Whether you’re looking to land your innovative start-up or relocating an existing business, Clayton County provides numerous ways to make sure your business is stable and profitable.
-In addition to the incentives below, Clayton County is committed to processing all development and building permitting plans in seven business days for impactful economic development projects.
+In addition to the incentives below, Clayton County is committed to processing all development and building permitting plans in seven business days for impactful impact projects.

 Tier 1 County Designation